Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory Virtualization/Memory Virtualization.md

 **Mapping**: The mechanism by which virtual addresses are translated into physical ones (very similar to cache mapping).

-**Page frames**: The equal-sized chunks or blocks into which main memory (physical memory) is divided.
+**Page frames**: The equal-sized chunks or blocks into which **main memory (physical memory, RAM)** is divided.

-**Pages**: The chunks or blocks into which virtual memory (the logical address space) is divided, each equal in size to a page frame.
+**Pages**: The chunks or blocks into which virtual memory (**the logical address space**, the virtual memory address, in this case) is divided, each equal in size to a page frame.
 Virtual pages are stored on disk until needed.

 **Paging**: The process of copying a virtual page from disk to a page frame in main memory.

 **Fragmentation**: Memory that becomes unusable.

 **Page fault**: An event that occurs when a requested page is not in main memory and must be copied into memory from disk.